Re-build develops innovative and ecological projects in its efforts to help rebuild better lives for internally displaced people and refugees.

 The whole park-playground area will be sub-divided into five sectors including:

 - Amphitheater zone

 The park will contain a jogging-walking track that would loop around the park, dividing it into 4 sectors and one centralized zone.
 The centralized zone would be an interactive hill that children could slide, roll, climb up the hill for entertainment.
 Furthermore, the first sector would be the amenity zone which contains public toilets and some selling carriages such as food and ice-cream for children.
 The second would be an amphitheater which could either host events or could be used as a centralised gathering zone for the families.
 Third would be the fitness area which would be as an outdoor gym that targets the teenagers and the elder generation.
 And finally the playground area which is mainly for young children will contain around 15-20 games and host around 50 children 2-3 per game.
 Recyclable and ecological materials will be used in the construction of the playground.

 We provide digital and alternative photography workshops which focuses on portrait and landscape photography.
 After learning basic techniques, the participants practice taking photos and review them with the tutor at the end of the workshop.
-Through the exercises during the art projects, they have a chance to reflect on their own lives, experiences, and problems.
-And the alternative photography workshops are hands-on creative activities, and teach historic photographic processes.
+Through these exercises during the art projects, they have a chance to reflect on their own lives, experiences, and problems.
+And the alternative photography workshops are hands-on creative activities, which also teach historic photographic processes.
 By alternative photography workshops, the participants will experiment and enjoy creating equipment for image capturing.
 These workshops will be available to service users aged 7 plus.